Jack Bursey: First Byrd expedition

 In 1927, Bursey read in a newspaper that Commander Richard E. Byrd was planning an expedition to the Antarctic and needed dog drivers and skiers.
 Bursey was one of 50,000 American males to apply.

-While Bursey was not initially selected, he brought a letter of recommendation from his employer to the expedition office and appealed to one of Byrd's men.
-The departure was scheduled in less than two weeks.
+Though he was not initially selected, he brought a letter of recommendation from his employer to the expedition office and appealed to one of Byrd's men.
+The expedition was scheduled to depart in less than two weeks.
 Two days later, Bursey was granted a short interview with Byrd.
 In a later (1979) interview, Bursey remarked that he was disappointed when he first met Byrd, having pictured him as a "7-foot giant with fire in his eyes," but said that he found him both humble and friendly.

-Byrd then told him that all his men were hired but that he would see what he could do.
+Byrd told him that all his men were hired but that he would see what he could do.

 Luck and experience were with Bursey.
 He was signed on as a seaman on the barque SS City of New York, one of two ships Byrd was taking on the expedition to the Bay of Whales, Antarctica.
 The City of New York, a sailing vessel, was probably one of the last of her kind in the world.
 Built of wood in Norway in 1882 for the Greenland sealing trade, with sides 34 in thick, she was made to withstand much of the pressure of shifting ice.
 Roald Amundsen, as a young man, had sailed on her during one of her first voyages.
 Byrd's other ship was the Eleanor Bolling, a steam vessel.
-On it were the parts of a Ford Trimotor airplane, the Floyd Bennett, which, when assembled, was to carry Byrd over the South Pole.
+On board were the deconstructed parts from a Ford Trimotor airplane, the Floyd Bennett, which, when assembled, was intended to carry Byrd over the South Pole.

 Bursey was on the barque when it left New York on August 25, traveling through the Panama Canal and across the Pacific Ocean, reaching New Zealand in 91 days.
-The Bolling, a faster ship, had left a month later.

-With the Antarctic spring approaching, the two ships left New Zealand on December 2 on the final 1200 mi lap to the frozen continent.
+The Bolling, a faster ship, left a month later.
+With the Antarctic spring approaching, the two ships left New Zealand on December 2 for the final 1200 mi journey to the frozen continent.
 The Bolling took the City of New York in tow to save coal.

 Seven days out we ran into a gale in the Antarctic ocean.
 We had that wire cable attached to the Bolling by way of a bridle.
 The ship was rolling heavily and taking seas over her sides, for she was heavily loaded.
 She was so deep in the water that one sailor of some distinction said she would never reach the Bay of Whales.